I wish we could do something useful with tobacco – Like making fertilizer out of itPaul Dudley White

 Indeed, becoming smoke-free these days is such an event that it has led to its own celebration.
 People like to acknowledge their achievements and celebrate a cleaner and healthier society, and this is one of the reasons for the creation of No Tobacco Day.
 Over three decades ago, the World Health Organization created this day to allow the celebration of non-smoking, and to encourage those who do smoke to perform some level of abstinence from all forms of tobacco for at least 24-hours.

 History of No Tobacco Day

 No Tobacco Day was established with the goal of raising awareness of the dangers of this habit, and the thousands of lives it costs every year.
-Tobacco used to be considered an innocuous little treat for the civilized man, and even went so far as to be touted as healthy by business and (doubtless) paid off doctors to help promote it for use.
-A hundred years and millions of deaths later it’s become undeniable that tobacco use is one of the primary killers of people all over the world.
+Tobacco used to be considered an innocuous little treat for the civilized man and even went so far as to be touted as healthy by business who (doubtless) paid off doctors to help promote it for use.
+A hundred years and millions of deaths later, it’s become undeniable that tobacco use is one of the primary killers of people all over the world.

 How to celebrate No Tobacco Day

 Start off by setting aside your cigarettes, and starting the day out with a fresh new perspective that’s tobacco-free.
 Ok, we know that isn’t realistic, so at least start No Tobacco Day by counting the number of cigarettes you smoke in a day, and setting yourself a goal for a gradual reduction in cigarettes until you’re absolutely tobacco-free on the next No Tobacco Day!
 Over the following year, you’ll start to feel healthier, have more energy, get sick less, and have more money in your pocket!
 Wouldn’t that be the greatest celebration ever?

 Consider it a first step to kicking that nasty tobacco habit.